 I had to reference all of the fun things to do in Vancouver at night during the holidays.
 I have written a post about my favourite events, but definitely check out Stanley Park, VanDusen Gardens, the Peak of Christmas on Grouse Mountain and the Vancouver Christmas Market.
 They just look so much more magical in the evening (even if you feel like you’re going to get frostbite).

-I have been to quite a few gigs in Vancouver, for mostly Australian artists.
-But the Commodore Ballroom is a historic and award-winning entertainment venue that opened in 1929.
+This is another one of my personal favourite things to do in Vancouver at night.
+Surprisingly, I went to a lot of gigs featuring Australian artists when I lived in Vancouver.
+The Commodore Ballroom is a historic and award-winning entertainment venue that opened in 1929.
 I love the space because it has two levels, a large floor and table seating.
 For my last gig there to see Lapsley, we got lucky and scored a table just to the side of the stage, so we could enjoy her and our drinks.

 I visited the PNE and Playland several times in Vancouver at night.
 It’s such a fun way to celebrate summer in Vancouver.
 Playland is an amusement park with rides (I still have nightmares about the wooden roller coaster), while the PNE is next door.
 It’s most well-known for its annual fair, which I talked about here.
 Think nightly entertainment, lots of food options and access to Playland.
 What more could you want?

-Although I’m yet to visit Queen Elizabeth Park after dark, it’s Vancouver highest elevation.
+Although I’m yet to visit Queen Elizabeth Park at night, it’s Vancouver highest elevation.
 This means you can expect epic views across the city.
 It’s gorgeous on a clear day, so I can just imagine how good it would look at sunset.
-Queen Elizabeth Park is also a great place to visit at night year-round, because in winter those mountains are covered in snow and hence are very photogenic.
+Queen Elizabeth Park is also a great place to visit in Vancouver at night year-round, because in winter those mountains are covered in snow and hence are very photogenic.

 Port Moody is an outer city in the Greater Vancouver Area.
 I didn’t actually visit during my first time living in Vancouver, but on my second working holiday I spent a lot of time in Port Moody on the food truck.
 The Port Moody Ale Trail includes four breweries on one street, which are open late throughout the week.
 The Brewery Row is located opposite Rocky Point Park, which is very scenic and home to Rocky Point Ice Cream.
-It’s a very family friendly thing to do in Vancouver at night.
+It’s one of the most family friendly things to do in Vancouver at night.

 There are several Escape Room places in both Vancouver and Richmond.
 My friends used to find discounted packages through Groupon, so I have done a couple of different scenarios.
 Although I’m pretty useless at them, we have always won, so I must be a lucky charm.
 They’re a fun alternative thing to do at night in Vancouver as a lot of them are open late too.